RollWithdraw/Cookie-Extractor/README.md

 # Cookie Extractor

-A lightweight Chrome extension for extracting session cookies from CSGORoll domains with a beautiful, animated interface.
+A lightweight Chrome extension for extracting session cookies from CSGORoll

 ## 🚀 Features